No need to go to your local coffee shop for a good Iced Coffee.

 Now you can make Iced Coffee Four Ways at home with a few minutes and some simple ingredients - Traditional Iced Coffee, Dirty Chai Iced Coffee, Salted Caramel Iced Coffee, and Mocha Iced Coffee.

 A few weeks ago I was grocery shopping at our local health foods store.
 I was craving an iced coffee like mad and headed straight for the cold drinks section.

 You'd think that an iced coffee would be coffee and a milk or dairy-free milk.
 I was surprised to learn that some brands add a bunch of extra stuff.
 Also, only two brands had a dairy-free version of iced coffee.

-I like a variety of flavors.
+With iced coffee recipes I like a variety of flavors.
 I start with brewed coffee and add in my "flavors" while the coffee is hot.
 That way the ingredients will dissolve and distribute throughout my iced coffee evenly.

-After I brewed my coffee, I added it to jars and stirred in the ingredients that gave each iced coffee it's unique but tasty flavor.
+After I brewed my iced coffee, I added it to jars and stirred in the ingredients that gave each iced coffee it's unique but tasty flavor.
 I put a lid on the jar and set it in the refrigerator until it was cold (that way the ice didn't melt when I poured the coffee over ice).
 I've left the coffee in the refrigerator for up to 3 days.

 Making iced coffee four ways has saved me time from going to the coffee shop, money, and I can make it exactly the way I like it.
 I hope one of these iced coffee recipes works for you.
 If you can have dairy, feel free to use your dairy of choice.